stringandstickytape/MaxLights/README.md

 You can use the Load and Save Diagram buttons on the Desktop UI to load and save the current state of MaxLights.
 When loading a diagram that references unavailable lights (for instance, if the diagram was prepared on a different PC), MaxLights will pop a window asking you to pick a replacement light that *does* exist.
 You can use the "Load and Remap Diagram" button to remap *all* the lights in a diagram.

+Each device listed has a "Monitor" button.
+Clicking this button will make any values sent to that device, appear in the Desktop UI above the devices list, and incur an enormous performance penalty in so doing.

 # Web UI
 Diagrams for effects are created through a web UI, to allow for easy visual programming.
 Click the "Launch Web UI" button to launch the UI.